-The key estimates and assumptions that have the most significant effect on the amounts recognised in the financial statements are described in Note 2(d) Fair value measurement of financial assets and liabilities.
+The key estimates and assumptions that have the most significant effect on the amounts recognised in the financial statements are described in note 3 Fair value measurement of financial assets and liabilities.

-6 Insurance arrangements
+10 Insurance arrangements

 The Fund provides income protection, death and disability benefits to its members.
 The Trustee has group policies in place with its insurer to insure these income protection, death and disability benefits for the members of the Fund.